gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 ### Existing projects

-For existing projects, you can set up Repository Mirroring by navigating to Project Settings &gt; Repository Mirroring.
+For existing projects, you can set up Repository Mirroring by navigating to Project Settings &gt; Mirror Repository.

 ![Settings](repository_mirroring/settings.png)